cubbles/gitbook/developing-coder-template/developing-elementaries.md

 ### The **element.sss** file

 It contains the style of the sample elementary using [sugarss](https://github.com/postcss/sugarss).
 It could also be a CSS style sheet.
-As may have noticed, in this sample elementary, this style was imported in the `element.js` file.
+As you may have noticed, in this sample elementary, this style was imported in the `element.js` file.

 ### The **SHOWROOM.html** file